SERG-Delft/serg-delft.github.io/_events/2022-11-23-lunch-talk-burcu.md

 ***Abstract***

 The Probabilistic Concurrency Testing (PCT) algorithm provides nontrivial theoretical guarantees on the probability of detecting concurrency bugs.
-In this talk, I will provide an overview of the PCT algorithm which is designed for sequentially consistent multithreaded programs [1], our extension of PCT to testing distributed systems [2], and, more recently, to weak memory concurrency, [3] which allows a wider set of concurrency behaviors than sequential consistency.
+In this talk, I will provide an overview of the PCT algorithm, which is designed for sequentially consistent multithreaded programs [1], our extension of PCT to testing distributed systems [2], and, more recently, to weak memory concurrency [3], which allows a wider set of concurrency behaviors than sequential consistency.

 [1] S. Burckhardt, P. Kothari, M. Musuvathi, and S. Nagarakatte.
 "A randomized scheduler with probabilistic guarantees of finding bugs.", ASPLOS 2010.